linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 08.03.2024
+- Topic: Tiered of social media outages?
+- Directory: /posts/2024/March/08
+- Description: ``` 🚀🌐 Fed up with the constant outages on Facebook, Instagram, and even LinkedIn?
+It might be time for you to rethink your dependence on the big social networks.
+With Linkspreed, you could build your own network! 💡 #Linkspreed #SocialNetwork #DigitalTransformation ```

 ### 07.03.2024
 - Topic: Cheap Social Networks
 - Directory: /posts/2024/March/07